gippoo/music/README.md

 # music

 ## Goal:
-Train a neural network to generate music in the likeness of some of my rpg games.
+Train a neural network to generate music in the likeness of some of my favorite rpg games.

 ## Method:
 **1. Obtain Dataset**